 Yup!
 What I’m talking about here is Non-stock up products and Stock-up products.

-Non-stock up products are products that stock of the material will not be booked under inventory.
-For instance, milk or yogurt.
+Non-stock-up products are products that stock of the material will not be booked under inventory.
+For instance, milk or yoghurt.

-With those non-stock up products, we highly recommend to implement a FREE Bogo strategy so that you don’t need to worry about product returns.
+With those non-stock-up products, we highly recommend implementing a FREE Bogo strategy so that you don’t need to worry about product returns.

-Understood an increasing demand for BOGO deals and BxGy deals, our team HappyPoints launched DISCOS app (officially published on Shopify App Store), with a smart upsell & discount feature of setting multiple buy x get y quantity breaks and customising BOGO badges based on colours or positions.
+Understood an increasing demand for BOGO deals and BxGy deals, our team WizzCommerce launched the BOGO+ app (officially published on Shopify App Store), with a smart upsell & discount feature of setting multiple buy x get y quantity breaks and customising BOGO badges based on colours or positions.

 It’s Thao!
 Thanks for reading!